 How to delete duplicates

-In each set of duplicate files, you need to manually delete the redundant ones.
-It can take a while.
-If you are looking for a way to mass delete them, you can check out the third-party solution, which provides accuracy and efficiency.
+In each set of duplicate files, you need to manually delete the redundant one(s), which can take a while.
+If you prefer bulk deletion, you can check out the third-party solution that provides auto selection and preset selection rules.
+For example, the By Priority rule allows you to choose which duplicates to keep based on their locations, keeping files from your chosen folder and removing others.

-1. In Synology DiskStation Manager, go to Package Center.
+1. In Synology DiskStation Manager, open Package Center.

-2. Search for Storage Analyzer, install it and open it.
+2. Search for and install Storage Analyzer.
+Open it.

 3. Choose Create in the Report Profile section.
 Give the task a descriptive name, such as Duplicates.
 Click Next.